 Third, we are assuming that you have a south-facing rooftop because in the USA a south-facing solar panel generates the highest amount of power.
 This is because the USA is located in the Northern Hemisphere of the earth and in Northern Hemisphere; the SUN is always along the southern part of the sky.

-However, if you do not have south facing rooftop that does not means that you can't install solar panels that means you might need a slightly larger size of the solar system.
+However, if you do not have a south-facing rooftop that does not mean that you can't install solar panels that means you might need a slightly larger size of the solar system.

 Fourth, we are also assuming that you have a shadow-free rooftop, because solar panels (or cells of a solar panel) that received lower sunlight than the rest, acted as loads and caused drops in current, power, and efficiency.